C1rb/Abacus/README.md

 Version 1.0
 - Basic operations (Addition, Subtraction, Multiplication and Division)
-- Clear and Equal function
+- Basic calculator with a Numeric keypad plus a Clear and Equal function

 Feel free to use and improve my code.